PedroGaya/hellblazers/srd-player.md

 | Playful   | Respect     |
 | Tense     | Rivalry     |

-Bonds are your strongest view of the other character, and not necessarily reciprocal.
+Bonds are your strongest view of other PCs, and not necessarily reciprocal.
 You can change a bond anytime, such as in response to something they've done or something new you've learned about them.
 When it changes, give a short vignette. **_The other PC takes fate_**.

 Bonds can also be made with NPCs. **When you form a bond with an NPC, _take fate_**.
 Relationships with NPCs don't need an intensity or nature - simply note the type of relationship you have, as well as their name.
 For example, you may have a debt to a loan shark.